Am I Being Scammed? Learn How to Avoid Scams

 Social media scams

-With the rise of social media, scammers have found that direct messages are a great platform to trick users into giving up important information.
-More than 95,000 people reported about $770 million in losses to fraud on social media in 2021.
+With the rise of social media accounts, scammers have found that direct messages are a great platform to trick users into giving up important information.
 Facebook is the most common social media site for scams, since Facebook Messenger and Marketplace create more venues to trick users.
 But users should be aware of the possibility of a scam on all social media sites.

 Most social media scams come in the form of a direct message.
 A user receives a message inviting them to click a link or view an image.
 It could appear to be from a family member, or it could be from a stranger.